AruniMishra/aws-certified-developer-associate-notes/aws-certified-developer-associate.md

       spread – Place tasks evenly based on the specified value.
 Accepted values are attribute key-value pairs(such as attribute:ecs.availability-zone to balance tasks across zones), instanceId, or host.

+- cluster queries are expressions that enable you to group objects.
+For example, you can group container instances by attributes such as Availability Zone, instance type, or custom metadata.

 ## X Ray

 - Use the **GetTraceSummaries** API to get the list of trace IDs and annotations of the application and then retrieve the list of traces using **BatchGetTraces** API.